clemj21/PeopleApp/README.md

   - AngularJS
 - People Search REST API: http://localhost:64884/api/people
 - Unit Tests: PeopleApp.Tests/PeopleControllerTest
-- See the Wiki for the PowerShell convenience scripts
+- See the Wiki for API documentation and the PowerShell convenience scripts